haskell/cabal/CONTRIBUTING.md

 or continuous integration breakage; please file a bug.

 ### Running tests locally.

+The [`./validate.sh`](./validate.sh) script runs all the test suites.
+It takes various options to restrict the test suites it runs; use `--help` to list them.

 To run tests locally with `cabal`, you will need to know the name of the test suite you want.
 Cabal and cabal-install have